BastienMaes/homebridge-S7-PLC/README.md

 ## Installation

 - Basic Installation
-  - Install this plugin using: `npm install -g homebridge-s7-plc`
+  - Install this plugin using: `npm install -g homebridge-s7-plc`    **NOTE this REPRO has currently no prebuild npm install the mentioned and copy the index.js**
   - Edit `config.json` to add the plc platform and its accessories.
   - Run Homebridge